You’re viewing our 2022 ratings for Fruit Juice. We don’t currently plan to update this rating in the future.

 ALDI’s Westcliff scored best for value for money, texture and consistency, and overall satisfaction.
 It landed on four stars for packaging convenience and taste.

 Is it okay to drink fruit juice every day?

 As with most drinks that contain sugars (even natural sugars), fruit juice should be enjoyed in moderation, as part of a healthy balanced diet.
 Fruit juice isn’t bad for you in moderation.
-You can find a variety of long life fruit and vegetable juices that are low in calories and don’t have added sodium, sugar, or any artificial colours or flavours.
-Although it’s worth reading the nutritional information on the packaging, as a fifth (20%) of our survey respondents do, especially if you fall in the camp of people who worry about the sugar content in their drink (29%).
+You can find a variety of long-life fruit and vegetable juices that are low in calories and don’t have added sodium, sugar, or any artificial colours or flavours.
+It’s always worth reading the nutritional information on the packaging, as a fifth (20%) of our survey respondents do, especially if you fall in the camp of people who worry about the sugar content in their drink (30%).

 Australia’s favourite fruit juice

 Over a third of survey respondents (39%) consider orange juice as their favourite type of juice, with almost one in four (23%) preferring pulp-free.
 Other top juice flavours among Aussies include tropical (15%), apple (13%), breakfast (10%) and finally, pineapple (6%).

 About the author of this page

 This report was written by Canstar Blue’s Content Producer Luciana Lawe Davies.
 She writes about streaming, appliances and consumer products and services.
 Luciana enjoys bringing readers the best in what’s on TV and at the shops, including the best deals and latest reviews.